In this tutorial, we’ll show you how to connect to ObjectRocket with Studio 3T, the professional GUI for MongoDB.

-- Download our MongoDB GUI on your Windows, Mac, or Linux machine, in case you haven’t yet.
+- Download Studio 3T on your Windows, Mac, or Linux machine, in case you haven’t yet.

 Connect to ObjectRocket

 Choose your MongoDB instance

 To connect to ObjectRocket, you’ll first need to log into their web interface to gather the connection details.

 - You’ll see a list of your hosted instances.
 Click on your target instance, which is ObjectRocket in our example.

 - A detailed overview of your instance will open up.
 You need to configure two key settings to ensure a seamless connection through a MongoDB GUI like Studio 3T, namely Add ACL and Databases.